By Michael Segal

 Dr. Segal is a neurologist and neuroscientist who studies diseases of ion channels.

 Appeared in the May 2, 2019, print edition of the Wall Street Journal.
+See letter in response on 13 May 2019.

 Copyright© 2019 Michael Segal.